 - Do not take at the same time as aluminum or magnesium-containing antacids.

-- Discontinue Zithromax immediately and seek urgent medical advice if any sign of an allergic reaction (such as a rash or difficulty breathing) occurs.
+- Discontinue Zithromax immediately and seek urgent medical advice if any signs of an allergic reaction (such as a rash or difficulty breathing) occurs.

-- Take exactly as directed and finish the course as prescribed by your doctor, even if you feel better beforehand.
+- Take exactly as directed and finish the course as prescribed by your doctor, even if you feel better.
 Skipping doses or not completing treatment can decrease the effectiveness of the treatment and promote the development of resistance.

 - Although diarrhea is common with Zithromax, contact your doctor if you develop severe diarrhea especially if it is very watery or contains blood.
 Sometimes diarrhea may occur one to two months after starting or finishing a course of Zithromax.

 - Contact your doctor immediately if you develop any signs of liver disease such as yellowing of the skin or whites of the eyes, upper right abdominal pain, rash, clay-colored stools, severe nausea, and vomiting.

 - If you are allergic to other macrolides (such as clarithromycin, erythromycin, or telithromycin) do not take Zithromax.
 Also, avoid Zithromax if you have taken it before and it caused damage to your liver.

-- Take Zithromax oral suspension immediately after reconstituting.
+- Take Zithromax oral suspension immediately after reconstituting (mixing up).
 Do not store for later use.

 - Avoid excessive exposure to sunlight or tanning beds.
-Use an SPF 30 or higher sunblock when outside and wear protective clothing as Zithromax can make you sunburn more easily.
+Use an SPF 30 or higher sunblock when outside and wear protective clothing because Zithromax can make you burn more easily in the sun.